This post contains affiliate links.

 If you’re just coming in for a super quick trip (like, a day or two) and want to see the highlights, Sultanahmet is a good neighborhood to be in walking distance of the Blue Mosque, Topkapi Palace, the Grand Bazaar, Hagia Sofia, etc.

-For accomodation in the Sultanahmet neighborhood, check out:
+For accommodation in the Sultanahmet neighborhood, check out:

 - The White House Hotel is the top-rated hotel in Sultanahmet (with an insane 9.8 review score)

 - Tavra Hotel is one of the most budget-friendly hotels in the neighborhood

 - Piya Hostel is great for solo-travelers because dorm beds cost only $7 per night

 Personally, my favorite neighborhood in Istanbul is Beyoglu, because it’s so central and has good food, a nice pedestrian street (Istiklal) and pretty good nightlife in Karakoy.
 In Beyoglu, my favorite district is the cute, artsy Galata area.

 For accommodation in the Galata neighborhood, check out:

 - Bankerhan Hotel Galata is the top-rated hotel in Galata

 - Sweet Home Galata is one of the most budget-friendly hotels in the neighborhood

 - World House Hostel is great for solo travelers because dorm beds cost only $12 per night

 Finally, a lot of expats and long-term travelers like living in the more upscale / residential area of Besiktas.
 It also has good food and nightlife but is further from the main tourist sites.
 For a long-term stay, though, it’s a good place to hunker down.

 For accommodation in the Besiktas neighborhood, check out:

 - Hotel Raffles Istanbul is the top-rated hotel in Besiktas

 - Loren Hotel Suites is one of the most budget-friendly hotels in the neighborhood

 - The Hub Hostel is great for solo travelers because dorm beds cost only $10 per night